I'm new here...what do I do next?

 A: Our Sunday morning worship experience begins at 9:30 am, Fellowship at 10:30, and Sunday classes at 10:40 am (Sunday classes during the school year only.)

 Q: Is there anything for children and teens?

 A: Children and teens are always welcome to worship alongside their parents.
-We also offer a fast and fun, interactive Rotation Sunday School.
-There is also a leadership track and adult-oriented study for teens.
+We also offer a fast and fun, interactive Sunday School.
+There is also an adult-oriented study for teens.
 We have committed much of one of our pastor’s time to family, children and teen ministry because it matters that much to us.
 We hope we become your child or teen’s favorite place.